 One of the best resources in the city for both children and adults is the New Orleans Public Library system.
-Currently, most of the 15 branches are open for 45-minute reservations and contactless materials pick up and drop off.
+There's a great selection of books for children and adults alike, plus computers and other resources.
 The library also hosts virtual learning sessions to keep the kids engaged.

-The music never stops in New Orleans, but the iconic venues that one would normally visit are currently closed.
-Take a trip to the New Orleans Jazz Museum, where children will delight in interactive exhibits and multigenerational educational programming.
+The music never stops in New Orleans, and you can find shows live, seven days a week here.
+During the daytime, take a trip to the New Orleans Jazz Museum, where children will delight in interactive exhibits and multigenerational educational programming.